poloolop/poloolop.github.com/_posts/2015-03-08-interview.md

 In my naivety, I chose the topic of **Optimism** as title of my essay and wrote about my travel experience to Varanasi, noting my observations of the sheer variety of people I met during the journey.
 My key point was to contrast that with the future we are to collectively build a happy and prosperous country together.
 I wrote about my hopes for the future to take our country and its people to new heights and establish a society based on excellence and equality for all.
 I was only 16 then, and given the unusual topic and content of the essay, it was pointed to me during my personal interview.
 I explained my rational behind the essay and the interviewer seemed to be content with my answer.
 This is one point I remember in detail, fourteen years after the actual interview.
 We have come a long way since then, and there is still a long journey ahead of us, but I am every more optimistic about future.

 ## Conclusion
 I have no regrets of not entering IAF at the time, however it would've been a dramatically different life for me had I got it.
 I am always optimistic of the future prospects being significantly better than the past.
-Similar optimism is shown by new branding exercise by Housing.com.
-Have a look at their [LookUp](https://housing.com/lookup) brand page, which also shares the message of optimism behind the brand concept.

 Hope Floats.